Skip to main content

 GreenSweep’s approach is different, and it starts with architecture.

-As a Malta Purpose Foundation, our financial reporting is not voluntary.
-It is legally mandated and filed with the Malta Business Registry.
+.
 But legal mandates produce the same annual-cycle lag.
 So we go further: our transparency dashboard publishes revenue, allocations, and impact metrics in real time.
 Not quarterly.
 Not annually.
 Continuously.
+See the live state of the system on the Transparency page.

 This is possible because GreenSweep is a platform, not a traditional grant-making institution.
 Every transaction is digital.
 Every allocation is tracked from generation to deployment.
 The same infrastructure that processes user registrations and voting can, with relatively modest additional engineering, produce a live accountability layer.
 The audit doesn’t happen once a year.
 It happens every time the page loads.